Neurodiversity explained

 Can my child access support while the assessment is taking place?

-The Neurodevelopmental Service is an assessment-only team; we only provide a small amount of short-term post-diagnosis support.
+The Neurodevelopmental Service is an assessment-only team.
 Receiving a diagnosis of a neurodevelopmental disorder does not resolve any difficulties/differences that your child/young person may be experiencing and therefore alternative support needs to be explored regardless of whether a diagnosis is given.
-Norfolk is working towards a needs-led culture rather than a diagnosis-led culture.
-Just being accepted for an neurodevelopmental assessment is sufficient to request reasonable adjustments within your education setting.

 Does my child need a neurodevelopmental diagnosis before they can be considered for an Education and Health Care Plan (EHCP)?

-You do not need to have a formal diagnosis when applying for an EHCP.
-But to apply for an EHCP, your child will need to have identified additional needs.
 A child can be on a waiting list or may not even be referred into the service before an application for an EHCP is made.
-Some young people start their assessment having already been in receipt of an EHCP.
+Some young people start their assessment having already received an EHCP.

 A diagnosis also does not necessarily mean that a young person will need an EHCP.